vicariousdrama/nodeyez/README.md

 # ![Nodeyez](https://raw.githubusercontent.com/vicariousdrama/nodeyez/main/images/nodeyez.svg)
 Display panels to get the most from your node

-This repository contains simple [scripts](./scripts) that can be run with Python to generate images representing different state about your node, market rates, mining and more..
+This repository contains simple [scripts](./scripts) that can be run with Python to generate images representing different state about your node, market rates, mining and more.

 The images can be easily displayed either on an attached screen using the simple [slideshow.sh](./scripts/slideshow.sh) script or service, or to a [web site dashboard](#displaying-to-a-website-dashboard).

 STATUS: BETA.
 Scripts are functional, but there may be bugs, or unhandled exceptions may be raised that cause related wrapper service to terminate.
 Please test and provide feedback.
-Moving forward for the final 1.0.0 release, configuration will be externalized to facilitate easier updates.

 ![image strip](./images/nodeyez-4x4-layout.png)